 For all information about the formation of our governing body members including membership of committees, please look at the tabs on the left and look at the terms of reference.
 This details their roles and responsibilities, when the committees were formed and when their terms of office come to an end.
 All governor information is updated during the autumn term as each meeting takes place.

-Mrs Claire Whitehouse - Chair of Governors, Chair of Learning and Achievement Committee
+Mr Nic Bouskill - Chair of Governors and Chair of Learning and Achievement Committee.
+Co-opted Governor.

-Mrs Whitehouse is responsible for making sure leaders are monitoring reading, writing, maths, science and language through Year 6 and throughout the school as part of the Learning and Achievement Committee.
-She checks the strengths and weaknesses identified by school leaders shown through the schools data.
-She carries out regular monitoring of actions the school has taken to address these weaknesses to ensure the school is challenged to provide the best possible education for all pupils.
-She is attached to the SHARE (English, History, RE) and PEDAGOGS (PE, Science, Geography, Modern Foreign languages) subject groups.
-She is the school's safeguarding governor.
+Mr Bouskill serves on the Learning and Achievement Committee and the Full Governing Body.
+He is is responsible for making sure leaders are monitoring reading, writing, maths, science and language through Year 6 and throughout the school as part of the Learning and Achievement Committee.
+He checks the strengths and weaknesses identified by school leaders shown through the schools data.
+He carries out regular monitoring of actions the school has taken to address these weaknesses to ensure the school is challenged to provide the best possible education for all pupils.

 Miss Katie Adams - Staff Governor

 Miss Adams key actions are providing governors with information they need about standards across the curriculum and across the school, through liaising between staff and governors.